Data Hunches: Incorporating Personal Knowledge into Visualizations: Recording Data Hunches

-To directly express data hunches of a \textit{value} or \textit{exclusion \& inclusion} hunch in data space, users can edit data to express a data hunch (see Figure~\ref{fig:externalize_design_space}e).
-Alternatively, users could also use expressions to manipulate data items in bulk.
-This approach does not directly involve a data visualization and is a relatively easy approach to implement for designers, yet it is considerably less \textit{expressive} than other methods.
-Also, data space manipulations suffer from low \textit{discernibility}: at an absolute minimum, a visualization has to track different ``versions'' of a dataset, corresponding to individual user's hunches, instead of manipulating the original data.
-In practice, it is advisable that visualizations also use unique encodings for data hunches to differentiate from the original data.
-To support other types of data hunches (\textit{expressiveness}), such as ranges or directionality, designers would have to provide more sophisticated editing interfaces for data sources.
+A basic method to record a data hunch is to manipulate the data in data space: before the data has been mapped to a visual element.
+We consider form-based manipulation and model-based manipulation as the two main methods for recording data hunches in data space. \textbf{Form-based manipulation}, shown in Figure~\ref{fig:externalize_design_space}a, is concerned with inputting a data value or an attribute of the data point through a form, a table, etc., and is suitable for data hunches for specific data items. \textbf{Model-based manipulation}, illustrated in Figure~\ref{fig:externalize_design_space}b, uses a model to bulk-input or edit data values, e.g., through a mathematical function.
+Note that manipulating the data in data space does not imply that the original data is overwritten.

+Previous works have explored ways to express models and values to record knowledge in visualizations.
+Marasoiu et al.~\cite{marasoiu_clarifying_2016}, for example, presented an interface that allows users to sketch models, which then generates data points based on the sketch, as a way to facilitate communication between customers and analysts.
 Romat et al.~\cite{romat_activeink:_2019} included data editing in their digital ink externalization system, a functionality requested by participants.
-Although this functionality was added post facto, it illustrates a preference for editing data directly in externalization systems.
-Data space manipulation affords excellent \textit{consistency}, because it does not depend on the design of the visualization.
-However, we argue that it is less \textit{immediate} than externalizations on top of a data visualization.
-As all techniques that can translate a data hunch into data space, it offers great \textit{scalability}.
+Although this functionality was added post facto, it illustrates a preference for editing data directly in systems.